Arunscape/CMPUT379/assignments/Assignment1/code/readme.md

 # DragonShell
+by Arun Woosaree

+awoosare

 # Design choices
+Dragonshell's prompt prints emoji, because they are cool and lots of modern terminal emulators support them
+🐲 dragonshell🐉 >

 ## Makefile
  - clang is used, because I confirmed with that TA that we can use it since clang is installed on the lab machines
+ - dragonshell is not built with the debug flag as per my discussion with a TA
+ - xxd is used to generate a .h file which contains the data needed to print the dragon.
+I did this because C does not have raw strings

 ## dragonshell.c
 - houses the main loop of the program.